LinkedIn Events: Launch it in 4 Steps

 Strategie.fr talks about a 25% drop in reading time in 3 years.

 Cairn.info then describes a revolution that transforms reading time into video viewing time!

 A study by Brandon Hall Group proved that e-learning results in a 40-60% reduction in training time for the same results.

 The share of corporate training delivered solely in-person is down to 19%.

 LinkedIn Learning has exploded in sales, training centers are going digital, webinar has become a common B2b word.

 We have tasted the digital revolution during the health crisis: people travel much less, especially for business.
-So they can multiply their tasks: follow a web conference and answer their emails.
+So they can multiply their tasks: follow a web conference and respond to their emails.
 Knowing that on LinkedIn, your target will necessarily be in the business field, go for live events.

-- If you need to be accompanied, there are several platforms: Webikeo, Livestorm, Go to webinar.
+- If you need a helping hand, there are several platforms: Webikeo, Livestorm, Go to webinar.

-- If you are autonomous: YouTube, LinkedIn Live are great.
+- If you are autonomous: YouTube, and LinkedIn Live are great.

 How to create a digital event with LinkedIn Live?